Fast, versatile, photoreal-leaning

 Can I use Wan 2.6 output commercially?

 Yes on all paid plans.
-The free tier is personal use only and outputs are watermarked.
+The free tier is personal use only.

 What's the max video length on Wan 2.6?